delynchoong/fabric-eventhub-avro-publisher-cpp/README.md

 - [vcpkg](https://github.com/microsoft/vcpkg)
 - Azure CLI
 - An Azure Event Hubs namespace and Event Hub
-- `Azure Event Hubs Data Sender` assigned to your user or managed identity at the Event Hub or namespace scope
+- `Azure Event Hubs Data Sender` assigned to the user or managed identity at the Event Hub or namespace scope

 The vcpkg manifest restores: